foonathan/array/README.md

 A: FAQs are not really suited for bike shedding.

-**Q: It doesn't compile on my compiler!**

-A: Sorry.
-CI isn't set up yet.
-Please file an issue (or a PR, I have 5 other projects...).

 **Q: It breaks when I do this!**

 A: Don't do that.
-And file an issue.
+And file an issue (or a PR, I have 5 other projects...).

 **Q: This is awesome!**